-- Eighty-eight percent of covered workers in self-funded plans that have stoploss protection are in plans where the stoploss insurance limits the amount that the plan must spend on each employee (Exhibit 10.11). - Firms with per enrollee stoploss coverage were asked for the dollar amount where the stoploss coverage would start to pay for most or all of the claim (called an attachment point).
+- Eighty-eight percent of covered workers in self-funded plans that have stoploss protection are in plans where the stoploss insurance limits the amount that the plan must spend on each employee (Exhibit 10.11).1 - Firms with per enrollee stoploss coverage were asked for the dollar amount where the stoploss coverage would start to pay for most or all of the claim (called an attachment point).
 The average attachment point in small firms (50-199 workers) is about \$96,000.
-For larger firms (200 or more workers), the average attachment point is about \$317,000 (Exhibit 10.11).
+For larger firms (200 or more workers), the average attachment point is about \$317,000 (Exhibit 10.11). - In anticipation of major provisions of the Affordable Care Act (ACA) going into effect in 2014, firms offering health benefits were asked whether they plan to self-insure.
+Selffunded plans are not required to comply with the medical loss ratio or the essential health benefits rules that apply to some fully insured plans. - Six percent of firms offering fully-insured plans reported they plan to self-insure, 83% reported that they did not plan to self-insure, and 11% did not know (Exhibit 10.13).
+There were no significant differences between small and large firms.

-This includes stoploss insurance plans that limit a firm's per employee spending as well as plans that limit both a firm's overall spending and per employee spending.
+1 This includes stoploss insurance plans that limit a firm's per employee spending as well as plans that limit both a firm's overall spending and per employee spending.